virsas/mod-terraform-aws-cf/README.md

 - **region** - The region for the resources.
 By default it is eu-west-1.
 - **assumeRole** - Enable / Disable role assume.
 This is disabled by default and normally used for sub organization configuration.
 - **assumableRole** - The role the user will assume if assumeRole is enabled.
 By default, it is OrganizationAccountAccessRole.
-- **name** - Instance name.
-Required value
 - **oai** - If you want to create a distribution with Origin Access Identity you have already created.
 Configure this value with its ID
-- **create_oai** - If you want to create a distribution with Origin Access Identity, but you dont have one and you would like one to be created.
-Enable this variable.
-Defaults to false.
 - **oac** - If you want to create a distribution with Origin Access Control you have already created.
 Configure this value with its ID
-- **create_oac** - If you want to create a distribution with Origin Access Control, but you dont have one and you would like one to be created.
-Enable this variable.
-Defaults to false.
-- **oac_origin_type** - The type of origin that this Origin Access Control is for.
-Allowed values s3 and mediastore.
-Defaults to s3.
-- **oac_behaviour** - Specifies which requests CloudFront signs.
-Specify always for the most common use case.
-Allowed values: always, never, and no-override
 - **enabled** - You can change this variable to false if you want to disable distribution temporarily.
 - **source_domain** - Main CNAME record this cloudfront distribution will be serving.
 Required value.
 - **source_domain_aliases** - List of alternative domains.